 The foundation of SAFe is its 4 core values and it is important to understand these before jumping into the concepts of SAFe.
 So, what is SAFe?
 SAFe is a model for scaling Agile.
+Click here to know more about SAFe agile certification.

 Agile development is based on iterative and incremental development, in which requirements and solutions evolve through team collaboration.
 It recommends a time-boxed iterative approach, and encourages rapid and flexible response to change.
 It is a theoretical framework and does not specify any particular practice that a development team should follow.